Group actions with commensurated subsets, wallings and cubings: Classical examples

 Let us point out that at that time, the Haagerup Property, explicitly studied and characterized in Akemann-Walter \cite{AW}, was not yet popular as it became after being promoted by Gromov \cite[7.A,7.E]{Gro} and then in the book by Valette and the other authors of \cite{CCJJV}.

-Let us give some more recent examples. \begin{itemize} \item Wise proved in \cite{Wi04} that every group with a finite {\bf small cancelation} presentation of type $C'(1/6)$ or $C'(1/4)$-$T(4)$ acts properly cocompactly on a finite-dimensional, locally finite cube complex.
+Let us give some more recent examples. \begin{itemize} \item Wise proved in \cite{Wi04} that every group with a finite {\bf small cancelation} presentation of type $C'(1/6)$ or $C'(1/4)$-$T(4)$ acts properly cocompactly on a finite-dimensional, locally finite cube complex, and thus have Property PW.
+Arzhantseva and Osajda \cite{AO} recently proved that finitely generated groups with infinite $C'(1/6)$ presentations also have Property~PW.

 \item Bergeron and Wise then obtained a cubulation which, combined with a result of Kahn and Markovic \cite{KM}, implies that every {\bf torsion-free cocompact lattice of} $\SL_2(\C)$ admits a proper cocompact action on a finite-dimensional, locally finite CAT(0) cubing.